fetchai/agents-aea/docs/hacking-an-agent.md

 ## Create private key
-Before we make our agent we make a private key to be used in the wallet.
+Before we make our AEA we make a private key to be used in the wallet.
 Open a terminal and type:

 ``` bash
 python scripts/generate_private_key.py my_key.txt